Kalra-Gunnu/container_orchestration/README.md

 3. **Build Docker Images:**

-   * Automatically fixes frontend npm dependency issues (`npm install --legacy-peer-deps`)
+   * A critical fix is applied on-the-fly to the frontend Dockerfile to solve a dependency issue (`npm install --legacy-peer-deps`)
-   * Builds frontend and backend Docker images and tags them with your Docker Hub username
+   * Builds frontend and backend Docker images and tags them with Docker Hub username

 4. **Push Docker Images:**